The settlement plan is the framework for planning all the steps needed to help and support the sponsored refugees settling in Canada.

 - Information about the principal refugee applicant and the sponsors

-- A checklist of needs that includes both financial assistance and settlement assistance.
-On this checklist, each item must be assigned to at least one member of the sponsorship group.
+- A checklist of needs covering both financial and settlement assistance, with each item assigned to at least one sponsorship group member.

-- Details about housing, available support (sponsorship group members and settlement agencies), plans for special needs and plans for supporting members of the family who could arrive within the One Year Window of Opportunity
+- Details on housing, available support (from group members and settlement agencies), plans for any special needs, and support plans for family members who might arrive within the One Year Window of Opportunity